4. Observing learning

 3. Openness about emotion in PO

 In addition to observing your students’ body language, you can also observe their emotions.
 With an emotion ladder, you invite students to be open about their feelings.
 Knowing how someone is feeling makes it easier to be considerate.
 This emotion ladder is in use in PO.
 You hang it in the classroom and each student has a personal peg with their name.
 Upon entering, they hang their peg by the feeling that suits them at that moment.
 This need not be discussed further, but it can give you as a teacher a clue as to what is going on with individual students.
 You can then take that into account.
-However, it is important to make very clear agreements, such as: we don’t just talk about anyone, you are only on your own peg.
+However, it is important to make very clear agreements, such as: we don’t just talk about anyone, you only move your own peg.

 Figure 54: Emotion ladder